White Hair, Black Heart

 - Aizawa Kouichi in Nabari No Ou.
 While he's not an antagonist (so far) and is usually a laid-back, helpful guy, he's also a ruthless killer, can be very assertive, and knows suspiciously much about what's going on.
 Oh, and he's an immortal hybrid of snowy owl and human, which would explain the hair.

-- Kabuto from Naruto, Enigmatic Minion to Orochimaru.
-Kimimaro, with long white hair, also an enigmatic minion to Orochimaru.
+- Kimimaro, with long white hair, an enigmatic minion to then Big Bad Orochimaru.

-- And now also Hidan, and Suigetsu deserves a mention because, despite the shark teeth, he is pretty.
+- Suigetsu; despite the shark teeth, he is pretty.
+He's also a bloodthirsty psycho.

 - Kaworu Nagisa from Neon Genesis Evangelion embodies most of shounen's "creepy guy" traits: an existentialist, angelic albino who whistles classical music and is probably gay.
 Typically, he is a "victim" of Draco in Leather Pants fandom reaction.
 The fact that he's an exceptionally nice guy and dies to save or at least buy some time for Shinji makes it not surprising that he gets Leather Pants.
 Though this only applies to a few versions of said character.
 Some are more monstrous and twisted, and others are just gay.